Police-Involved-Deaths-CA/Data/docs/Existing Data.md

 * Two men burned to death in a jail cell while being held for public intoxication at the [Kashechewan First Nation police detachment](https://www.cbc.ca/news/canada/kashechewan-fire-inquest-calls-for-more-funds-for-police-stations-training-1.819764).

-# Advocating for Accountability, Attributing Blame

-As of 2017 (*2020 update does not include this information*), only 14 officers (3%) had been charged for a killing.
-Regardless of whether an officer is charged with a crime, the departments involved are directly responsible for the deaths of these 634 individuals.